CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Rust example

 Clever Cloud maintains pulsar's [asynchronous Rust client](https://github.com/wyyerd/pulsar-rs), which support biscuits.
-Here is a minimal example that produces (publishes) a *"Hello, World!"* to the client:
+Here is a minimal example that produces (publishes) a *"Hello, World!"* on the topic `my-own-topic`:

 ```toml
 # Cargo.toml